apollographql/apollo-client/.api-reports/api-report-react_hooks.api.md

 // @public (undocumented)
 function isReference(obj: any): obj is Reference;

-// Warning: (ae-forgotten-export) The symbol "UnionToIntersection" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "UnionToIntersection_2" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "UnionForAny" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
-type IsStrictlyAny<T> = UnionToIntersection<UnionForAny<T>> extends never ? true : false;
+type IsStrictlyAny<T> = UnionToIntersection_2<UnionForAny<T>> extends never ? true : false;

 // Warning: (ae-forgotten-export) The symbol "LazyQueryHookExecOptions" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "QueryResult" needs to be exported by the entry point index.d.ts